turbot/steampipe-plugin-auth0/docs/tables/auth0_connection.md

   strategy = 'auth0';
 ```

-### Ensure connection password policy requires minimum length of 14 or greater
+### Ensure connection's password policy requires a minimum length of 14 or greater

 ```sql
 select